etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 The **Etendo Classic SubApp** is a mobile extension of Etendo Classic, offering users a efficient way to access key business windows based on their role.

-The Etendo Classic Sub-application allows users to access and manage their client’s information directly from Etendo Mobile, providing a quick and efficient way to view and edit data.
-Also by using features like the **Scanning Helpers**, users can speed up inventory management by scanning products during physical inventory, making the process faster and more accurate.
+The Etendo Classic Sub-application allows users to access and manage their client’s information directly from Etendo Mobile, providing a quick and efficient way to view data.
+In addition, thanks to features such as **scanning assistant**, users can see a demonstration of inventory management by scanning products during physical inventory.

 ### Initial Configuration